-TW: mental health reference (vague)
+TW: mental health reference (vague), references to cops/gangs

-The stars I’d been staring at turned into a fuzzy light on the back of my eyelids, and when I opened my eyes, I was instead looking up at the scattered dots of a dropped linoleum ceiling.
+The stars I’d been staring at turned into a fuzzy light on the back of my eyelids, and when I opened my eyes, I was staring up at the scattered dots of a dropped linoleum ceiling.
 I would have sat up, but my entire body was aching.
 Adrenaline took its toll.